AlexGustafsson/ev3-emulator-toolkit/README.md

 # EV3 Emulator Toolkit
-### An effort to provide the necessary tools to build emulated EV3 experiences
+### An effort to provide the necessary tools to build emulated and simulated EV3 experiences
 ***

 ## Project goal